IR Magazine reports on the who, where, how and why of corporate roadshow activity, based on a survey of 451 IR professionals.

 - Who goes on the road?
 Find out what percentage of roadshows are attended by senior management in each peer group.

-- Learn which brokers are the most popular globally, as well as by region and cap size.
+- Learn which brokers are the most popular globally, as well as by region, for both in-person and virtual roadshows.

 - Find out which are the most popular roadshow destinations – and why.

-- Citi was the most-used broker of 2019, followed by UBS and Bank of America Merrill Lynch.
+- Citi is the most-used broker for virtual roadshows, followed by Bank of America Merrill Lynch and UBS.

-- Overall, 80 percent of all roadshows are attended by senior management.
+- Overall, 81 percent of in-person roadshows and 83 percent of virtual roadshows are attended by senior management.

-- The average number of brokers used for roadshows ranges from 3.3 for small caps to 9.3 for mega-caps.
+- The average number of brokers used for in-person roadshows ranges from 2.6 for small caps to 5.7 for mega-caps.